Bivariate least squares linear regression: towards a unified analytic formalism. II. Extreme structural models: Introduction

 Linear regression is a fundamental and frequently used statistical tool in almost all branches of science, among which astronomy.
 The related problem is twofold: regression line slope and intercept estimators are expressed involving minimizing or maximizing some function of the data; on the other hand, regression line slope and intercept variance estimators are expressed requiring knowledge of the error distributions of the data.
 The complexity mainly arises from the occurrence of intrinsic dispersion in addition to the dispersion related to the measurement processes (hereafter quoted as instrumental dispersion), where the distribution corresponding to the former can be different from the distribution corresponding to the latter i.e. non Gaussian (non normal).

-In statistics, problems where the true points lie precisely on an expected line are called functional regression models, while problems where the true points are (intrinsically) scattered about an expected line are called structural regression models.
+In statistics, problems where the true points have fixed but unknown coordinates are called functional regression models, while problems where the true points have random (i.e. obeying their own intrinsic distribution) and unknown coordinates are called structural regression models.
 Accordingly, functional regression models may be conceived as structural regression models where the intrinsic dispersion is negligible (ideally null) with respect to the instrumental dispersion.
 Conversely, structural regression models where the instrumental dispersion is negligible (ideally null) with respect to the intrinsic dispersion, can be defined as extreme structural models (Caimmi, 2011, hereafter quoted as C11).
 A distinction between functional and structural modelling is currently preferred, where the former can be affected by intrinsic scatter but with no or only minimal assumptions on related distributions, while the latter implies (usually parametric) models are placed on the above mentioned distributions.
 For further details refer to specific textbooks (e.g., Carroll et al., 2006, Chap.\,2, \S 2.1).
 In addition, models where the instrumental dispersion is the same from point to point for each variable, are called homoscedastic models, while models where the instrumental dispersion is (in general) different from point to point, are called heteroscedastic models.
 Similarly, related data are denoted as homoscedastic and heteroscedastic, respectively.

+In general, problems where the true points lie precisely on an expected line relate to functional regression models, while problems where the true points are (intrinsically) scattered about an expected line relate to structural regression models (e.g., Feigelson and Babu, 1992, erratum, 2011, hereafter quoted together as FB92 if not otherwise specified).

 Bivariate least squares linear regression related to heteroscedastic functional models with uncorrelated and correlated errors, following Gaussian distributions, were analysed and formulated in two classical papers (York, 1966; 1969; hereafter quoted as Y66 and Y69, respectively), where regression line slope and intercept variance estimators are determined using the method of partial differentiation (Y69).
-On the contrary, the method of moments estimator is used to this aim in later attempts [e.g., Fuller, 1987 (hereafter quoted as F87), Chap.\,1, \S 1.3.2, Eq.\,(1.3.7) therein; Feigelson and Babu, 1992, erratum, 2011, hereafter quoted together as FB92 if not otherwise specified].
+On the contrary, the method of moments estimator is used to this aim in later attempts [e.g., Fuller, 1987 (hereafter quoted as F87), Chap.\,1, \S 1.3.2, Eq.\,(1.3.7) therein; FB92].